 13.0 Main Stages of monitoring Freshwater Aquaculture in India: Aquaculture can have detrimental environmental implications that include water pollution and habitat degradation.
 Below are the, with key actions at each stage:

 13.1 Site Selection & Preparation: It is essential to assess the climate, soil type, water source (quality, quantity) and topography of the site where the pond has to be made.
-Further, the legal/regulatory permissions, zoning, water rights shouls be checked.
+Further, the legal/regulatory permissions, zoning, water rights shouldbe checked.
 Then the design of the pond/tank layout including inlet/outlet, drainage, buffer zones should be carefully constructed.
-The land should be properly prepared ie the site should be cleared, levelled and soil treatment (liming, etc.) should be done as per the requirement.
+The land should be properly prepared i.e., the site should be cleared, levelled and soil treatment (liming, etc.) should be done as per the requirement.

 13.2 Seed / Broodstock Procurement: Once the pond has been prepared as per specifications, it is important to identify the species suitable to the region and market (carps, catfish, etc.) and purchased from reputable hatcheries to ensure disease-free, healthy seed/fingerlings.
 They should be transported with care and acclimatized to farm conditions.